yigitcetin/maven-integration-test/README.md

 ## Reports

-### XML Reports
+### XML Report
 You can find the report after test finished under target directory
 ```
 cd target/failsafe-reports
 ```

 ### Html Report
-To get the html report, you have to run this command
+To get the html report, you have to run this command in project directory
 ```
  mvn verify && mvn site
 ```